Fresh 4. Even fresher.

 When you use a file in Fresh – it automatically gets added to the cooler.
 You can reorganize items in the cooler as you see fit.
 (You can turn this feature off in the preferences)

 There is a menu available for each document that allows you to see the path of the item.
 In the Fresh zone you can also use this menu to add exclusions: You can exclude all files of a certain type, specifically that single file, or exclude any folder.
 This allows you to keep unwanted files from appearing in Fresh.
 You can edit these exclusion settings in the preferences.

 You can switch from a Dock based application to a menubar one using the menus in Fresh.
 “Run in Dock” or “Run in Menubar”.

-(also runs as a demo) Note: If you are on 10.6, the you need Fresh 1.2, please contact support for a serial number for this older version.
+Note: If you are on Mac OSX 10.6, the you need Fresh 1.2, please contact support for a serial number for this older version.

 On 10.7 you should use a slightly oder version.
 Please contact support for OS X 10.7.